-Why Pursue an M.A. in Biblical Studies?
+Why Pursue a Master's in Biblical Studies?

-Why Biblical Studies at Wheaton?
+Why Pursue a Master's Degree in Biblical Studies at Wheaton College?

 You will gain the academic skills necessary for advanced study and service in the church and society through formation in three interrelated areas: biblical and theological knowledge; academic skills and critical reflection; and Christian life and service.
 Our graduate programs are committed to stimulating learning that bears fruit in lives of faithful thinking and witness for Christ and His kingdom.

 A Charitable Approach

 You will discuss key positions within the evangelical global church in a community that values charitable conversation.
 Together you and your peers will wrestle through the hard questions of faith with faculty willing to walk alongside you to find answers in evangelical theology and exegesis.

 You will study Scripture in English, rather than in Greek and Hebrew.
 You will be equipped to use the best English-language Biblical studies tools and resources available.